Description of Fees

-International students (who require an I-20 form to study in the United States) are required to send to Marywood a $1,100.00 advance deposit when accepted for study at the University.
-One half of the deposit may be used toward the expenses of the student's first semester at the University, and one half is held on account toward his/her final semester's expenses at the University.
+International students (who require an I-20 form to study in the United States) are required to send to Marywood an advance deposit when accepted for study at the University.
+One half of the deposit may be used toward the expenses of the student's first semester at the University, and one half is held on account toward his/her final semester expenses at the University.
 If a student's application for a visa is rejected by the U.S. Embassy, he/she may apply for a refund of his/her advance deposit (less a $100 service charge) by sending to the Marywood Cashier's Office a letter certified by the U.S. Embassy regarding this matter and accompanied by the I-20 form.
 Marywood University should receive this information four weeks prior to the start of classes.
 The deposit is forfeited if the applicant does not attend within one year.

-The General Fee represents a number of benefits, such as use of the Student Center, Career Services, Student Health Office, Counseling/Student Development Services, national and university testing programs, use of the Library and Instructional Technology Services, Academic Computing Center, student activities, student organization membership, registration fees for the fall and spring semesters, and recreational facilities.
-Full-time students who pay the $1,100.00 General Fee per year become members of the Student Recreation Association.
-Part-time students who pay the $550.00 General Fee per year are entitled to receive a Student Recreation Association membership at the reduced student rate.
+The General Fee represents a number of benefits, such as use of the Student Center, Career Services, Student Health Services, Counseling/Student Development Services, national and university testing programs, use of the Library and Instructional Technology Services, Academic Computing Center, student activities, student organization membership, registration fees for the fall and spring semesters, recreational facilities, and various course fees (except labs, music lessons and aviation training).

-The New Student Matriculation Fee of $250.00 will be included on the fall invoice of new, incoming students, regardless of whether or not the student attends the New Student Orientation.
+The New Student Matriculation Fee will be included on the fall invoice of new, incoming students, regardless of whether or not the student attends the New Student Orientation.
 This non-refundable fee covers all Orientation activities and meals for students only.
 This fee also covers the Fall Orientation activities required for all new students.

 Residence in a particular residence hall is subject to availability.
 A security deposit/advance deposit is required of all resident students.
 Further information about the deposit requirements are available from the Office of Housing and Residence Life by e-mailing firstname.lastname@example.org.

-|Room (per year)|
+|Room (per year)||Occupancy||Amount|

-|Woodland Residence I||$8,100.00|
+|Woodland Residence I||-||$8,640.00|

-|Woodland Residence II||$8,630.00|
+|Woodland Residence II||-||$9,204.00|

 Summer school and special workshop fees are listed in separate bulletins.